tonethar/IGM-330-Fall-2018/exams/sample-midterm-exam.md

 <hr/>

-9. In the following example, myNum is which kind of scope?
+9. In the following example, `myNum` is in which kind of scope?

 ```js
 <script>